zpainter/iassist/content/community/_index.md

 ## Webinars

-Webinars are free to attend, but a registration is required.
+Webinars are free to attend, but a registration is often required.
 Webinars will be recorded and made available on the IASSIST YouTube Channel.

 - [IASSIST Webinar Registration and Recordings](/community/iassist-webinars/)